sophiecrosswell/sophiecrosswell/README.md

 - 👋 Hi, I’m @SophieCrosswell
 - 👀 I am passionate about Testing and programming (especially SQL)
-- 🌱 I’m currently learning how to become a Test Analyst
+- 🌱 I’m currently working on becoming a Test Analyst
 - 📫 How to reach me: LinkedIn - Sophie Crosswell or Twitter - @CrosswellSophie

 <!---